wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

    Once linked up, you use the  AWS Management Console to select the users in your Active Directory who will receive a WorkSpace.

 1. Open the app for the first time.
-1. Type your user name and password and choose Sign In.
+1. Type your <strong>user name</strong> and password and choose Sign In.
+1. Switch to your user's email client and highlight the registration code from the "Your Amazon WorkSpace" email, then paste on the form.
-1. Paste the registration code and click Register.
+1. Click Register.

    ### Repeat Login